mjhugo/grails-build-info/README.md

 - grails version
 - grails environment (currently running, not necessarily the environment used to build the war file)
 - plugins installed (and which version)

+The information can be viewed by opening index action of the controller i.e. www.your-app.com/buildInfo

+Also please note that build information(i.e. date/time the war file was built and SCM version number) will be available only when you are building the application by creating `war` file and deploying it.
+It will not be available when you are building it through `grails run-app`.

 If Hudson/Jenkins is used to build the war file the following Hudson environment variables are also displayed: